 With Ulcerative colitis, about 1 in 3 people may need surgery if medical therapy is not completely successful or complications arise.
 Surgery may include removing the colon and/or rectum and connecting your small intestine and the anus.
 You then have a pouch that collects stool and exits through the anus.
 This procedure usually cures you of the disease.

 How Can I Find an IBD Provider?

 If you have IBD you can still enjoy an active, normal life.
 With the right medical care, you can manage symptoms and no longer have digestive issues getting in the way.

 It is important to find a provider you trust to join you on your journey with IBD.

 Give us a call.
-We want to set you up for success with first, the proper diagnoses then, a treatment plan that works for you.
-If you need potential surgery we will talk you through your options, and we will be there each step of the way.
+We want to set you up for success with the proper diagnoses then develop a treatment plan that works for you.
+If you need potential surgery, we will talk you through your options, and we will be there each step of the way.

 Schedule Your IBD Consultation in NYC Today

 IBD is a lifelong condition, and we are here to help you with lifelong treatment and follow-up care.
 If you have symptoms of IBD, please contact Concorde Medical Group to discuss your diagnosis and the treatment options best for you at our GI clinic in Kips Bay.
 To schedule an appointment with our gastroenterologists, please call (212) 889-7880 or request an appointment online today.